Appearance

 What is the Difference Between the Created and Mounted Hooks in Vue.js

-Programmers are still struggling with the created and mounted hooks in Vue.js and trying to find out what is the difference between these two.
-Let’s figure out together and see which method is used for real-life situations covered up in this tutorial.
+Programmers often struggle with the created and mounted hooks in Vue.js and try to find the difference between them.
+Let’s figure out together which method is used for real-life situations covered in this tutorial.

-For the created() hook, after the processing of the options is finished, you can already have access to reactive data properties and change if necessary.
-At this stage of the process, DOM has not been mounted or added yet; thus, you cannot do any manipulation.
-The created() hook is used for fetching data from backend API and setting it to data properties.
-But in SSR, the mounted hook isn’t present and requires the performance of tasks like fetching data in created hook only.
+For the created() hook, after the processing of the options is finished, you already have access to reactive data properties and can modify them as needed.
+At this stage, the DOM has not been mounted yet; thus, you cannot perform any DOM manipulation.
+The created() hook is used for fetching data from a backend API and setting it to data properties.
+In SSR, the mounted hook is not available, so tasks like data fetching must be performed in the created hook only.

-The mounted() hook is called after the DOM has been mounted or rendered which enables you to have access to the DOM elements and you can perform DOM manipulation.
-Mounting hooks are often the most used ones.
-The best use case for the mounted hook is if you need to access or alter the DOM of your component immediately before or after the initial render.
+The mounted() hook is called after the DOM has been mounted or rendered, which enables you to access DOM elements and perform DOM manipulation.
+The mounted hook is often the most used.
+The best use case for the mounted hook is if you need to access or alter the DOM of your component strictly after the initial render.

-To fetch any initial required data to be rendered from external API and assigning it to any reactive data properties, you can choose the created hook like this:
+To fetch any initial required data to be rendered from an external API and assign it to reactive data properties, you can choose the created hook like this:

 errors: null